After working remotely, some BIPOC employees fear effects of return to the office | CBC News

 Instead, she focuses on looking at a company's policies and finding patterns through data.

-Nyangweso says this will help employers find patterns so they can better address employee concerns, rather than relying on racialized employees to carry the burden of change.
+Nyangweso says this will help employers identify patterns so they can better address employee concerns, rather than relying on racialized employees to carry the burden of change.

-This means organizations "setting up the mechanisms to ensure that BIPOC folks aren't taking up the labour of anti-racism work, whether that's through committees or working groups unless they're properly included into their work plans or performance management and if possible, even compensation," she explained.
+This means organizations "setting up the mechanisms to ensure that BIPOC folks aren't taking up the labour of anti-racism work, whether that's through committees or working groups, unless they're properly included into their work plans or performance management and if possible, even compensation," she said.

-Olumogba has started diversity initiatives at her own workplace, including a mentorship program for BIPOC youth, but she recognizes without her, it likely wouldn't have taken off.
+Olumogba has started diversity initiatives at her own workplace, including a mentorship program for BIPOC youth, but she recognizes without her, they likely wouldn't have taken off.

 "It's just not something white people think about," she said.
-For her, seeing some acknowledgement of that in the workplace would be a good start.
+For her, seeing some acknowledgment of that in the workplace would be a good start.

 "There's just so many ways in which workplaces can make people feel more comfortable and can be their real selves and show up fully," she said.